 If you plan a big shoot in your studio, ensure your models sign the release forms before they even go into make-up.
 If a model refuses to sign after a shoot, you've lost all of your work.
 You will have to present a signed form when you want to use or sell the images, so there is no way of working around it.
 Some individuals may not be comfortable signing a release.

 Often, models are unsure of how and where photos will be used.
-In that case, your form needs to state you can use it anywhere, at any time, for any purpose.
+In that case, your form needs to state that you can use it anywhere, at any time, for any purpose.
 Understandably, some models will be hesitant to sign.
 Make sure they understand precisely what you are asking of them to avoid release from disputes on the day of the shoot.

 It's also a good idea to have a few model release copies on hand at all times in case someone needs to start over or if you run into an impromptu opportunity for a shoot.